 An eclectic range of concerts take place every Saturday and Sunday at 6:00 pm. between September and June and the art exhibitions run for only a couple of weeks; however, there are constantly new ones.

 The studio space is tight at this artist collective.
-On each of the six floors there are 4 or 5 artists working and displaying their work which is often for sale.
+There is an art gallery and on each of the six floors are the artist studios and there are 4 or 5 artists working and displaying their work which is often for sale.

 59 Rivoli: http://www.59rivoli.org